 The Award Year for the Jessies includes productions produced between May 1 and April 30.
-All producers who register shows between these dates will automatically become members of The Jessie Richardson Awards Society for that year, ending at the AGM in October.
+All producers who register shows between these dates will automatically become members of The Jessie Richardson Awards Society.

 ELIGIBLE THEATRE PRODUCTIONS